 Or, go even faster with Sky Ultrafast Plus, which gives you average speeds of 500Mbps.

-The catch is that it’s not very widely available, comparatively expensive and is reserved largely for select areas of major cities.
+The catch is that they’re not very widely available, comparatively expensive and reserved largely for select areas of major cities.
 Minimum contract is 18 months.

 Sky Broadband Boost

-Can I get Sky broadband deals in my area?
+How can I check Sky availability in my area?

 Interested in signing up for Sky but not sure if the package you want is available where you live?

-The best way to find out is to tap your postcode in our availability checker.
+The best way to find out is to enter your postcode in our availability checker.
 We’ll then show exactly which Sky packages are on offer at your address.

 What’s good about Sky?